Boyang--Li/hexo_web/source/_posts/Search-and-Rescure-UAV.md

 ---
-title: Search and Rescure UAV System
+title: Search and Rescue UAV System 'PolyU Strike'
 date: 2016-04-04 13:32:31
 tags: [PhD, Competition]
 categories: project
 updated: 2018-04-04 13:32:31
 ---
-We have developed a fixed-wing UAV system to take part in the Search and Rescure category of Taiwan UAV competition.
+We have developed a fixed-wing UAV system to take part in the Search and Rescue category of Taiwan UAV competition.
 The video is a good summary for this work and the competition.

 <img src="/images/strike1.jpg" width = "600" height = "400" alt="title" align=center />